 This article is about the most common aging brain problem that you may have never heard of.

-While leading a fall prevention workshop recently, I mentioned that an older person’s walking and balance problems might well be related to the presence of “small vessel ischemic changes” in the brain, which are very common in aging adults.
+While leading a fall prevention workshop, I mentioned that an older person’s walking and balance problems might well be related to the presence of “small vessel ischemic changes” in the brain, which are very common in aging adults.

 This led to an immediate flurry of follow-up questions.
 What exactly are these changes, people wanted to know.
 And do they happen to every older adult?